abo3skr2019/Student-Club-Management-System/README.md

 - 📢 **Organize and promote** events.

 ## Technical Details
 Wasl is a CRUD application built using the MEN (MongoDB, Express, Node) stack.
 We follow Gitflow for our version control process.
-For more details, please refer to our[Wiki](https://github.com/abo3skr2019/Student-Club-Management-System/wiki).
+For more details, please refer to our [Wiki](https://github.com/abo3skr2019/Student-Club-Management-System/wiki).

 ### Contributing
 Contributions are welcome!
 Please read our [contributing guidelines](https://github.com/abo3skr2019/Student-Club-Management-System/wiki/Contribution-Guidelines) for more details.